-Ian Kirkpatrick, MA, is the program’s Outreach Coordinator.
-His main duties are to increase on-campus awareness of the program and create efficient ways of recruiting prospective FUTURE students in the Knoxville area.
-He recently received his MA in Appalachian Studies with a concentration in Culture and Music from Appalachian State University.
-He is also currently serving as an AmeriCorps VISTA member.
-When he is not at FUTURE, he enjoys attending folk festivals throughout the region, clogging, line dancing, and singing ballads.
+Madison Nelski, BA, is the program’s Outreach Coordinator.
+Her main duties are to increase on-campus awareness of the program and create efficient ways of recruiting prospective FUTURE students in the Knoxville area.
+She recently received her BA in English from Florida Atlantic University.
+She is also currently serving as an AmeriCorps VISTA member.
+When she is not at FUTURE, she enjoys attending music festivals, reading, yoga, and hiking.

 Macey Pierce, BS, is UT FUTURE’S independent living coordinator.
 She earned her bachelor’s of science in both psychology and game design at Rensselaer Polytechnic Institute in Troy, New York.
 She is also currently serving as an AmeriCorps member.
 She revels in expanding her repertoire of skills in programming, media, and esoteric topics in her free time.